phillymg/README-Generator/README.md

-  # Social Network API
+  # Book-Search-Engine

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Description

-This is backend code to allow functionality of creating and deleting users, thoughts, and reactions to thoughts.
-It also allows users to add friends and remove friends.
+This allows the user to create an account and search a database of books.
+It also allows the user to save books on their account.

 ## Table of Contents
 * [Description](#description)